hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 >
 > Pull the image python:3.9-slim for Python 3.9 and then list all `python` images on your computer.
 >
-> See [the Python Official Images][docker-hub-python] to find the available tags and
+> Browse [the official Python images][docker-hub-python] to find available tags and
-> read about the image variants.
-What `'slim'` means?
+> read about image variants.
+What does `-slim` mean?
 >
 > > ## Solution
 > >